(Label numbers refer to labeling at the NRP Office Video Library)

 T10.
 Beyond "First Step"

-NRP director Bob Miller explains the steps in the NRP process that follow completion of the "First Step" plan.
+NRP director Bob Miller explains the steps in the NRP process that follow completion of the "First Step"

 Length: 21 minutes.
 October 1995.